 On April 8-9, 2021 we’re inviting all student-entrepreneurs and recent alumni founders to pitch: A competition for Black student-founders.

-Showcase your business, win prizes, and build relationships with investors and other entrepreneurs.
+Showcase your business, compete for cash and in-kind prizes valued over $100,000, and build relationships with investors and other entrepreneurs.
 Organized by Duke University and North Carolina Central University.
-Application available November 15, 2020 – January 29, 2021.
+Applications now closed.

 Are you building a company and looking for connections to the right investors?
 Do you seek community with Black entrepreneurs?
 Beyond the possibility of prize money, pitch is focused on delivering a robust experience for the participating entrepreneurs.
 Expert feedback from knowledgeable investors in your industry.
 A right-sized cohort of entrepreneurs so you can be seen and mentored during and after the competition.